MaximeCaty/AL-Company-Data-Import-Export/README.md

 # AL Company Data-Import-Export

-Offer Business Central replacement for legacy NAV "Import / Export Data File" that does not exists anymore.
+Offer Business Central replacement for legacy NAV "Import / Export Data File".
-Use this app to copy a company across different instances, without replacing the whole database.
+Use this app to copy a company across different instances, without replacing the whole database, or migrate schema differences.

 | Feature                  | Legacy NAV | This extension                  |
 |--------------------------|------------|---------------------------------|